CupOfGeo/yolo-mlx-build-geo/README.md

 # Digital Wardrobe PoC

-A "what did I wear today" log driven by a static IP camera pointed at a front door.
+A Wardrobe catalog service driven by a static IP camera pointed at a front door.
 Built as a weekend learning project on top of [yolo-mlx](https://github.com/thewebAI/yolo-mlx) (installed from PyPI).